balakrishnan273818/AdvancedLaneDetection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Problems encountered:
--lighting conditions
+- lighting conditions
--shadows
+- shadows
--curvy roads
+- curvy roads
--unstable pitch(ups and downs on the road)
+- unstable pitch(ups and downs on the road)
 - unstable lane width

-Initially i have considered using the gradient information for detecting lanes but i had to discard that due to too much noisy content on the output.
-Then i have switched to L channel of the HLS color space to isolate white lines and the B channel of the LAB colorspace to isolate yellow lines.
+Initially i have considered using the gradient information for detecting lanes but i had to discard that due to too much noisy content on the output.Then i have switched to L channel of the HLS color space to isolate white lines and the B channel of the LAB colorspace to isolate yellow lines.

 considerations for making my algorithm more robust:
--Implementing a state machine which could keep track of the previously detected lanes and their behaviour pattern.
+- Implementing a state machine which could keep track of the previously detected lanes and their behaviour pattern.
--Processing a resized(interpolated image) to reduce the processing time.(need to experiment to find the drawbacks) -processing alternate frames to reduce the runtime of the algorithm.
+- Processing a resized(interpolated image) to reduce the processing time.(need to experiment to find the drawbacks)
+- processing alternate frames to reduce the runtime of the algorithm.